<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 In-Service Withdrawals

-Generally speaking, you can withdraw amounts from your account while still employed with your company under the circumstances described below.
+Generally speaking, you can withdraw amounts from your account while still employed with Caterpillar under the circumstances described below.

-It’s important to know that certain withdrawals are subject to regular federal income tax and, if you’re under age 59½, you may also be subject to an additional 10% penalty tax.
-You can determine if you’re eligible for a withdrawal, and request one, online or by calling your company's Benefits Center.
+It’s important to know that certain withdrawals are subject to regular federal income tax and, if you’re under age 59 1/2, you may also be subject to an additional 10% penalty tax.
+You can determine if you’re eligible for a withdrawal, and request one, online or by calling Caterpillar's Benefits Center in your city, your state.

-As long as the plan participant is younger than age 72, an in-service distribution can be rolled over to an IRA.
+As long as the plan participant is younger than retirement age, an in-service distribution can be rolled over to an IRA.
 A direct rollover would avoid the 10% early withdrawal penalty as well as the mandatory 20% tax withholding.
-Your company's plan summary outlines more information and possible restrictions on rollovers and withdrawals.
+Caterpillar's plan summary outlines more information and possible restrictions on rollovers and withdrawals.

-You should also know that your company's plan administrator reserves the right to modify the rules regarding withdrawals at any time, and may further restrict or limit the availability of withdrawals for administrative or other reasons.
-All plan participants will be advised of any such restrictions, and they apply equally to all corporate employees.
+You should also know that Caterpillar's plan administrator reserves the right to modify the rules regarding withdrawals at any time, and may further restrict or limit the availability of withdrawals for administrative or other reasons.
+All plan participants will be advised of any such restrictions, which apply equally to all corporate employees.

 Should you?
-Maybe you lose your job with your company, have a serious health emergency, or face some other reason that you need a lot of cash.
-Banks make you jump through too many hoops for a personal loan, credit cards charge too much interest, and … suddenly, you start looking at your 401(k) account and doing some quick calculations about pushing your retirement from your company off a few years to make up for taking some money out.
+Maybe you lose your job with Caterpillar, have a serious health emergency, or face some other issues that requires an upfront cash infusion.
+Banks make you jump through too many hoops for a personal loan, credit cards charge too much interest.
+If these are your only options, a 401k withdrawal might seem like the solution, even if it pushes off your retirement from Caterpillar for a few years so you can make up for taking some money out.

 We understand how you feel: It’s your money, and you need it now.
-But, take a second to see how this could adversely affect your retirement plans after leaving your company.
+But take a second to see how this could adversely affect your retirement plans after leaving Caterpillar.

 • Lose growth potential on the money you borrowed.

-• Deal with repayment and tax issues if you leave your company.
+• Deal with repayment and tax issues if you leave Caterpillar.

 Net Unrealized Appreciation (NUA)

-When you qualify for a distribution, you have three options:Pads with color diagrams and color shining on background-3
+When you qualify for a distribution from your employer-sponsored retirement plan, you have three options:Pads with color diagrams and color shining on background-3

 • Take a distribution and pay ordinary income tax on the full amount.